 - Immediate business expense deduction to the employer and no taxes to the employee until it’s paid

 - Allows deduction at current high tax rates and deferral of income by the employee to future years and potentially lower tax rates

-- Completely secure as funds are held by the custodian in trust
+- The RCA is completely secure as the custodian holds funds in trust

-- Does not affect RRSP or PPP contribution limits
+- Does not affect RRSP or IPP contribution limits

 - 50% of RCA sits in Deferred Tax Account and doesn’t accumulate any increase in value but nor is it subject to tax